Leopard Gecko Breeding Season: Ovulation, Eggs, and What to Expect

 If you notice that your gecko is gravid, provide her with adequate calcium and multivitamins and add a lay box to her enclosure.

-In rare cases, eggs can become lodged or burst inside a female, putting her life in jeopardy.
+In rare cases, eggs can become lodged or burst inside a female (dystocia - egg binding), putting her life in jeopardy.
 If your gecko appears lethargic, or if any fluid comes from her vent, seek veterinary assistance immediately.

 *A container filled with damp soil, eco earth, or moss where a female gecko can lay eggs if necessary.
 We use these.